 Our team will serve as your resource during your TMS treatment for depression in New York.
-If you have any questions about your treatment for depression, side-effects, insurance, or other available depression treatments in Manhattan, please don’t hesitate to ask.
+If you have any questions about your treatment for depression, side-effects, TMS therapy costs or other available depression treatments in Manhattan, please don’t hesitate to ask.

 There are many ways to treat depression in New York City and relieve its accompanying symptoms.
 It’s important to note that all patients are different and not all depression treatment is right for everyone.
 You may prefer one method over another, while someone else may prefer to use multiple methods.
 While combining treatments for depression is quite common, it’s important to speak with a physician before doing so.

 Some common treatments for depression in New York include: